 Rahvakogu

-The Citizens’ Panel on Good Life invites people in January and February 2026 to discuss what Estonia’s economic and social policy should look like in order to ensure greater well-being for both people and nature.
-The panel will be formed through a random selection of 30 residents of Estonia, representing a cross-section of the population based on various characteristics.
+The Citizens’ Panel on Good Life invited people in January and February 2026 to discuss what Estonia’s economic and social policy should look like in order to ensure greater well-being for both people and nature.

 A citizens’ panel is an impactful deliberative democracy method that helps strengthen collective will for sustainable change by bringing into decision-making those whose voices are usually not heard in public debate.